-- If pregnant, written proof of pregnancy and expected date of delivery signed by your doctor or nurse.
+- If pregnant, expected date of delivery signed by your doctor or nurse.

 Medicaid, also called Medical Assistance (MA) pays the medical bills of needy and low-income individuals.
 It is administered by the State and pays medical bills with Federal and State funds.